benrout/benrout/README.md

-### Hi there 👋
+# Hi there 👋

-I'm Ben and I'm a Senior Software Engineer at [Babylon](https://www.babylonhealth.com).
+## I'm Ben and I'm a Senior Software Engineer at [Babylon Health](https://www.babylonhealth.com).
 You can find my work GitHub profile here [@BenRoutBabylonHealth](https://github.com/BenRoutBabylonHealth).

-I specialise in Front End technologies including: JavaScript, TypeScript, ReactJS, GraphQL.
+## I specialise in Front End technologies including: JavaScript, TypeScript, ReactJS, GraphQL.
 But I also have experience with: Python, NodeJS and C.

-📫 Feel free to reach out and say "Hey!":
+## 📫 Feel free to reach out and say "Hey!":
 - [linkedin.com/in/benadamrout](https://www.linkedin.com/in/benadamrout)

 <!--